SynBioDex/pySBOL/README.md

 ACKNOWLEDGEMENTS
 ================
-libSBOL is brought to you by Bryan Bartley, Kiri Choi, and SBOL Developers.
+pySBOL2 is brought to you by Bryan Bartley, Kiri Choi, and SBOL Developers.

-Current support for the development of libSBOL is generously provided by the NSF through the [Synthetic Biology Open Language Resource](http://www.nsf.gov/awardsearch/showAward?AWD_ID=1355909) collaborative award.
+Current support for the development of pySBOL is generously provided by the NSF through the [Synthetic Biology Open Language Resource](http://www.nsf.gov/awardsearch/showAward?AWD_ID=1355909) collaborative award.

 <p align="center">
   <img src="./logo.jpg" height="100" />